 With a PPO, the health plan contracts with doctors and hospitals to create a network of providers for the members to use.
 Those going outside that network for care pay more.

-A method that uses a reference point, typically Medicare, to determine a base price for a service or procedure and then establishes a percentage above as the cost that so that patients pay a fair price for their care.
+is a method that uses a reference point, typically Medicare, to determine a base price for a service or procedure and then establishes a percentage above that cost to determine a fair price that a patient pays for care.
+Renewal

 An annual process to continue insurance coverage or to allow for the selection of new policies, plans and coverage details.